Climate change in Luxembourg: Paris Agreement

 The Paris agreement is a legally international agreement, its main goal is to limit global warming to below 1.5 degrees Celsius, compared to pre-industrial levels.
 The Nationally Determined Contributions (NDC's) are the plans to fight climate change adapted for each country.
 Every party in the agreement has different targets based on its own historical climate records and country's circumstances and all the targets for each country are stated in their NDC.
 In the case of member countries of the European Union the goals are very similar and the European Union work with a common strategy within the Paris agreement.

-Recent temperature extremes in Luxembourg that are possibly caused by climate change

-2022

-On 19 July 2022, the temperature reached 36.3°C in Luxembourg City.

-2019

-On 25 July 2019, the 2003 temperature record was broken in Steinsel when it reached 40.8°C.

-2003

-On 8 August & 12 August 2003, the temperature reached 37.9°C at Findel airport.
+Rising temperatures

+From 1981-2010, Luxembourg's average annual temperature rose by 1 °C, in comparison to 1961-1990.
+This rise in temperature is expected to increase further, possibly by 3.1 °C by the end of the 21st century.
+Luxembourg is on par with the world average temperature increase of 0.03 °C per year.
+There is a trend of a lower number of frost days and a higher number of extremely warm days.